 Amortisation is recognised in condensed consolidated interim statement of income on a straight-line basis over the estimated useful life of the software, from the date that it is available for use.
-The estimate useful lives of software are three to fifteen years and are assigned accordance with the existing statutory tax law.
+The estimated useful lives of software are three to fifteen years and are assigned accordance with the existing statutory tax law.
+Amortisation methods, useful lives and residual values are reassessed at the reporting date.